refractionPOINT/lce_doc/docs/dr.md

 ### Logical Operations
 Some parameters are available to all logical operations.

-* `"not": true`: will reverse the matching outcome of an operations.
+* `not: true`: will reverse the matching outcome of an operations.
-* `"case sensitive": false`: will make all string-based evaluations ignore case.
+* `case sensitive: false`: will make all string-based evaluations.ignore case.

 #### Paths

-A recurring parameter also found in many operations is the `"path": <>` parameter.
+A recurring parameter also found in many operations is the `path: <>` parameter.
 It represents a path within the event being evaluated that we want the value of.
 Its structure is very close to a directory structure.
 It also supports the `*` wildcard to represent 0 or more directories, and the `?` wildcard which represents exactly one directory.